-During May, Traditional Owners from the Mackay Whitsunday Isaac region came together on Country to meet, connect and have a say in the management of our natural resources.
+Traditional Owners from the Mackay Whitsunday Isaac region came together on Country to meet, connect and have a say in the management of our natural resources.

 The Traditional Owner Reference Group (TORG) is hosted by Reef Catchments.
 Bringing together mobs from across the MWI region, the group is an important platform to ensure TO views are represented in environmental planning.

 The TORG also provides a point of contact for organisations and businesses who are seeking Traditional Owner representation and insight into their projects and activities.

 Six mobs came together to make the trip with Reef Catchments staff, as well as representatives from the Mackay-Whitsunday Healthy Rivers to Reef Partnership (HRRP) and Queensland Parks and Wildlife Services (QPWS).

 Represented were people from Ngaro, Gia, Juru, Yuwibara, Koinmerburra, Barrada and Wiri groups.

 Country visited included Nara Inlet (Hook Island) and South Molle Island, which are both Ngaro land.
 The group also visited Yuwibera Trail, Mangrove Walk, Andrews Point Track (Cape Hillsborough), Finlayson Point (Seaforth) and Ball Bay.